 For nursing kittens, the number-one virus we worry about is panleukopenia, which is a parvovirus often called distemper.
 The panleukopenia vaccine works; however, rescue moms are seldom vaccinated and we vaccinate moms to protect their kittens from getting panleukopenia.
 The parvovirus can attack neonates early if mom didn’t give her kittens any maternal antibodies to protect them.
 It is usually lethal for kittens and rarely responsive to treatment.
 Treatment involves IV support and an antibiotic for secondary infections.
 Recovery will involve hand-feeding and getting the kitten’s appetite back up.

-Rotavirus and coronavirus occasionally cause diarrhea, but they are self-limiting and seldom causes much of an issue.
+Rotavirus and coronavirus occasionally cause diarrhea in kittens, but they are self-limiting and seldom causes much of an issue.

 How to Help Kittens with Diarrhea